arturmatlega/instalguru-blog-en/_drafts/how-to-choose-floor-underlayment-a-practical-guide-the-best-flooring-underlayment.md

 ## Polyurethane and mineral floor underlayment

-Floor underlayment made of a mixture of polyuretane and minerals are the most commonly chosen products.
+Floor underlayment made of a mixture of polyurethane and minerals are the most commonly chosen products.
 Such mats are typically of the highest quality, thanks to their high resistance to pressure.
 Because of this, it is a good flooring underlayment for high traffic interiors such as the hall or the kitchen.
 Additionally, this type of material has low thermal conductivity, so it can be used for radiant heating floors.

 Mineral-polyurethane floor underlayment have definitely more advantages than the ones mentioned above.
-They **provide a very good soundproofing insulation** by reducing defelcted and transmitted sounds.
+They **provide a very good soundproofing insulation** by reducing deflected and transmitted sounds.
 For this reason, they are commonly chosen for multi-store buildings.

 {:.distinction.distinction-info.distinction-positive}